Frequently Asked Questions

 Q: Does St. Ambrose have athletic teams?

 A: Yes!
 And we have some of the best-performing teams in our conferences.
 Here's a video on some of our international athletes.
 Check out the SAUBEES.com website

 Q. What about TOEFL, GRE, GMAT, SAT scores?

 A. The various entrance exams are an important part of your application but they are not the only criteria for us to judge you by.
 In fact, you can be conditionally accepted without a TOEFL score and undergraduates do not need to provide an SAT score.

-Graduate programs will want to see a GRE score and the College of Business will require a GMAT for its programs.
+Graduate programs will want to see a GRE score and some College of Business programs require a GMAT.